+The Petitioner asks that we "reconsider the adverse decision and reopen [the petition] and give full consideration [to] all the submitted documents."
+In our decision dismissing the appeal, we concluded that the Petitioner was not eligible for the EB-2 classification as an individual of exceptional ability.
+We discussed in detail each of the six evidentiary criteria and referenced the relevant evidence in the record.
 The Petitioner asks for reconsideration of the decision as a whole but does not specifically identify on motion any specific documents or evidence that we overlooked in our appellate review of the record, how such evidence addresses any particular aspect of the requirements, and how we may have erred in our analysis of such evidence in our prior decision.
 See 8 C.F.R. § 103.5(a)(1)(ii) (limiting the scope of a motion to the latest decision).
-In addition, the Petitioner does not explain how our prior decision may have violated his fifth amendment rights.
+In addition, the Petitioner does not explain how our prior decision may have violated his fourth amendment rights.

 The Petitioner bears the burden to demonstrate eligibility or, in this case, the applicability of the law or policy he asserts we incorrectly applied in the latest decision.
 8 C.F.R. § 103.5(a)(3); see also 8 C.F.R. § 103.5(a)(1)(ii); Matter of Chawathe, 25 I&N Dec. at 375-76.
 The Petitioner has not established that our previous decision was based on an incorrect application of law or policy at the time we issued our decision.
 Therefore, the motion will be dismissed.
 8 C.F.R. § 103.5(a)(4).

-The Petitioner did not identify any new facts, or submit any additional documentary evidence of such facts, and therefore, the Petitioner has not established eligibility for a motion to reopen.
-On motion to reconsider, the Petitioner has not established that our previous decision was based on an incorrect application of law or policy at the time we issued our decision.
+The Petitioner did not identify any new facts, or submit any additional documentary evidence of such facts, and therefore, the Petitioner has not established eligibility for a motion to reconsider, the Petitioner has not established that our previous decision was based on an incorrect application of law or policy at the time we issued our decision.
 Therefore, the motion will be dismissed.
 8 C.F.R. § 103.5(a)(4).